unlock-protocol/unlock/unlock-protocol-com/blog/mar-22-update.md

 ---
 title: Unlock Protocol Product Updates for March 2022
-subTitle: Over a dozen new features launched for NFT ticketing, memberships, and user experience improvements
+subTitle: Over a dozen new features launched for NFT ticketing, memberships, and an array of user experience improvements
 authorName: Christopher Carfi
 publishDate: March 31, 2022
 description: Unlock Protocol launched over a dozen new features in March 2022 for NFT ticketing, memberships, and an array of user experience improvements.